 2018 Call for Best Practice Award Self-Nominations

-The fourteenth annual Higher Education Energy Efficiency and Sustainability Best Practice Awards competition (at CHESC 2018) is being made possible by the Higher Education Energy Efficiency Partnership, this competition is meant to:
+The fourteenth annual Higher Education Energy Efficiency and Sustainability Best Practice Awards competition (at CHESC 2018) is being made possible by the Higher Education Energy Efficiency Partnership Programs, this competition is meant to:

 - Highlight the achievements that California campuses have made through innovative and effective energy efficiency projects and sustainable operations.